 - i. the by-laws of the Bond Issuer;

 - ii. the Transaction Documents;

 - iii. a certified copy of certain resolutions of the Board of Trustees of the Authority, dated June 26, 2015;

-- iv. the Issuance Advice Letter dated October \\\, 2015, filed with the Authority by the Servicer and confirmed and approved by an Authority Designee.
+- iv. the Issuance Advice Letter dated March \\\, 2016, filed with the Authority by the Servicer and confirmed and approved by an Authority Designee.

 - v. the Statute; and

 - vi.
-Financing Order No. 2.
+Financing Order No. 3.

 We have also examined originals or copies, certified or otherwise identified to our satisfaction, of such records of the Bond Issuer, LIPA and the Authority, agreements, certificates of public officials, certificates of officers or other representatives of the Bond Issuer, LIPA and the Authority and others, and such other documents, certificates and records as we have deemed necessary or appropriate as a basis for the opinions set forth herein.
 We have made no independent investigation of the facts referred to herein, and with respect to such facts, we have relied, for the purpose of rendering this opinion and, except to the extent such statement constitutes a statement of a legal conclusion expressed in this opinion or as otherwise stated herein, exclusively on the factual statements contained and matters provided for in all of the closing documents delivered in connection with the closing of the Transaction, the documents referenced above, including the factual representations, warranties and covenants contained therein as made by the respective parties thereto.
-In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as certified or photostatic copies, and the authenticity of the originals of such latter documents.
+In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents.